Information Disclosure Based on TCFD Recommendations

 3.Risk Management

 We carry out an assessment and management of climate change risks and opportunities based on a yearly cycle, in principle.
-The GX Promotion Office of TOKAI Holdings is in charge of addressing companywide climate change risk management.
-The GX Promotion Office convenes the GX Promotion Committee, which is made up of Group company presidents and relevant officers, and the committee identifies, assesses and reviews climate change risks.
+The Sustainability Promotion Office of TOKAI Holdings is in charge of addressing companywide climate change risk management.
+The Sustainability Promotion Office convenes the GX Promotion Committee, which is made up of Group company presidents and relevant officers, and the committee identifies, assesses and reviews climate change risks.

 Group companies are instructed via the GX Promotion Committee to consider the order of priority of the climate change issues discussed at the Sustainability Committee and to take measures to address them, the progress of action taken is monitored and progress is fed back to the Sustainability Promotion Committee.